Live Chat

 Cubicles vs. Open Office Furniture: Which is a Better Choice?

-Posted on 9th May 2018 in Cubicles, Open Office Furniture, Standing Desks, Ergonomic
+Categories: Cubicles, Open Office Furniture, Standing Desks, Ergonomic

 When Google and other corporate giants decided to implement an open office setting, instead of traditional private offices and cubicles, 70% of the American workforce followed the trend, according to experts.
 However, some people believe this trend is an epic fail.
 The Washington Post published that “Google got it wrong.
 The open-office trend is destroying the workplace.
 Workplaces need more walls, not fewer.”